Public Health Funerals

 We will arrange for a minister of religion or a religious representative of the faith of the deceased to conduct the service in accordance with that faith.
 If a non-religious service is appropriate, then this will be respected.

 Our funeral director will provide a dignified funeral with a coffin taken to the crematorium or cemetery in a hearse attended by bearers.

 Tendring District Council has a nominated funeral director.
 If any person other than this funeral director is asked to make arrangements, the Council cannot be responsible for any costs incurred up to that point.

-Recovering the funeral costs
+Recovering funeral costs

-The Treasury Solicitor secures the assets of deceased persons, when there are no apparent living relatives and when the estate stands at a certain amount after funeral expenses have been paid, and places a caveat on the estate of the deceased with the Probate Registry before they publish minimal information about the deceased.
-Revealing further information about individuals who have died with no next of kin, before steps to secure the assets have been taken could provide a risk of criminal acts being committed.
+The Treasury Solicitor secures the assets of deceased persons, when there are no apparent living relatives, and when the estate stands at a certain amount after funeral expenses have been paid, a caveat is placed on the estate of the deceased with the Probate Registry, before they publish minimal information about the deceased.
+The Treasury Solicitor's Department publish details of most estates valued at £500 or more on their website once their initial enquiries have been completed.

 For further advice and guidance on assisted funerals please contact: